 So what does this mean for children and young people?

 Screen light mimics daytime and supresses the release of melatonin, the sleep hormone...

-Identified evidence of a beneficial impact on wellbeing, and young people recognise the value of opportunities to connect online.
+The ‘Social media and children’s mental health a review of the evidence - June 2017’ showed evidence of a beneficial impact on wellbeing.
+Young people recognise the value of opportunities to connect online.
 It can increase social connections, and enable young people to develop their identities and creativity.

 The evidence suggests a ‘dose-response’ relationship, where each additional hour a child views increasing the likelihood of socio-emotional problems and the risk of low self-esteem.